Get A Quote

 What Type of Wire Should You Use Outdoors

 So, you want to run electricity to an outdoor space.
 What kind of wire do you use?
-For starters, you’ll need one that can withstand a wide range of threats, which may vary depending on the application and the environment.
-Also, you’re likely going to be looking at a cable, not a wire.
+For starters, you’ll need one that can withstand many threats, which may vary depending on the application and the environment.
+Also, you will likely be looking at a cable, not a wire.
 Cables feature multiple conductors, and sometimes a ground wire, encased in a protective sheathing.

 You’ll need to protect most installations from extreme temperatures.
 Depending on the climate, this may be more or less of a concern.
 For instance, if you’re placing a wire in a northern outdoor environment, you could frequently deal with sub-zero temperatures.
 Alternatively, southern placements can bring toasty temperatures your way, and the Midwest can have both.
-You need to ensure that the outdoor cable you’re using can fit the climate’s demands.
+You must ensure that your outdoor cable fits the climate’s demands.

 Other risks that face just about any outdoor cable include condensation, humidity, moisture and ultraviolet rays.
 Moisture can quickly incapacitate a cable, degrading its performance and ruining the signal.
 On the other hand, UV light breaks down a cable’s outer layers in the presence of sunlight.
 When this happens, it significantly diminishes the cable’s lifespan and can lead to cracks in the sheath, exposing the wire to other materials like water.

 Note that even UV-protected cables may fade in color, but this is just a cosmetic change.
-Still, it can cause difficulty for cable identification in the future, so long-lasting color on a wire’s jacket is a definitive plus.
+Still, it can make cable identification difficult in the future, so long-lasting color on a wire’s jacket is a definitive plus.

 Some popular outdoor cables include the following.